georgiosseitidis/viscomp/README.md

 <img src="man/figures/specc.png" width=720 style="margin-left: auto; margin-right: auto; display: block;"/>

-You can explore if the number of components affects the effectiveness of the intervention with the function **specc** as follows:
+You can explore if the number of components affects the efficacy of the intervention with the function **specc** as follows:

 ``` r